Solar for your business

 For generating facilities greater than 300 kW

-To ensure safe and reliable electric service, SRP technical studies are required to connect generating facilities greater than 300 kW to the grid.
-These reviews may include short circuit analysis, hosting capacity analysis, system protection facility analysis, operations analysis, transmission system impact studies and facilities studies.
+To ensure safe and reliable electric service, SRP technical reviews are required to connect generating facilities greater than 300 kW to the grid.
+These reviews may include short circuit analysis, hosting capacity analysis, system protection facility analysis and operations analysis.
 You will need to provide the size, type and location of proposed generation and other details to SRP via the online application.
-SRP will inform you of the study outcome, which may include any necessary modifications to meet requirements and ensure the reliability and safety of the grid.
+SRP will inform you of the review outcome, which may include any necessary modifications to meet requirements and ensure the reliability and safety of the grid.

 - Facilities rider